jeremiah-shaulov/php-web-node/README.md

 ```

 The `$server->serve()` function starts the server main loop, that runs forever, so this function doesn't return or throw exceptions.

+This application prints each 6 sec (10 times a minute) how many requests were completed, and average request time.
+This time is measured since a child process took a request job, and till a complete response was received from the child.
+Real request time is longer.

 ## Process pools